 Participation with the various working groups together with industry and stakeholder consultation is integral to the Registrar-Generals role in ensuring compliance with the legislation set out within the Real Property Act 1886 and the Electronic Conveyancing National Law (South Australia) Act 2013 (ECNL).
 The Registrar-General also has responsibility in upholding the integrity of the titles register in respect to the use of State data by the service provider (Land Services SA), and electronic lodgement network operators (ELNO).

-Currently only one ELNO is operating in South Australia, Property Exchange Australia Ltd (PEXA), with potential applications for other ELNOs to join the electronic conveyancing market.
+Currently two ELNOs are operating in South Australia., Property Exchange Australia Ltd (PEXA) and Sympli Australia Pty Ltd (Sympli), with potential applications for other ELNOs to join the electronic conveyancing market.
 The Registrar-General plays an important role under the ECNL in approving an ELNO to provide and operate an Electronic Lodgement Network.

 The increasing incidence of identity theft and associated fraud, including mortgage fraud, means that all parties to land transactions and their agents must exercise due diligence in verifying the identity of persons claiming a right to deal in land.
 Processes such as verification of identity, right to deal and client authorisation are aimed at limiting the impact of fraud and increasing security.